smerrill/grenadesandwich.com/2011-09-08-psa-lion-and-local-domain-names.md

 real	0m5.011s
 user	0m0.006s
 sys 	0m0.003s

  ┌┤smerrill@Tinier-Shinier:6 [Sep 07 23:43:46] ~
- └╼ time curl -H 'Host: drupal7.local' http://127.0.0.1/ > /dev/null
+ └╼ time curl http://whatever.dev/ > /dev/null
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
                                  Dload  Upload   Total   Spent    Left  Speed 100    72  100    72    0     0   1412      0 --:--:-- --:--:-- --:--:--  1440

 real	0m0.060s
 user	0m0.007s
 sys 	0m0.004s
 {% endhighlight %}

+That's right - the request goes from a lag of almost 5 seconds to finishing in the blink of an eye.
+A coworker reported his times going from 12 seconds to less than a tenth of a second.
 It's amazing what a difference such a small change in DNS can make.

-I hope this speeds up your local development.
+I hope this speeds up your local web development!